RobWar-code/xbasic-promo/README.md

 Tasks in relation to user stories and other aspects of project work are recorded in [Work Log](/doc/work-log.txt)

+## Platforms Used

+The code and documentation is maintained on GitHub with updates deployed via the Gitpod IDE.

+The application runs on the python server engine provided by Heroku

+The database is retained on ElephantSQL as postgresql database

+Image files are retained on and accessible from the Cloudinary site

+## Initial Set-up Procedures

+This section provides the steps necessary to set-up the site

+### Setting-up The IDE project (gitpod)

+We are using cloudinary to store images, as image files on Heroku are ephemeral.

+Note that the settings for settings.py are already established, so if recreating this or similar based on this site, all that is necessary is to install the python libraries and to do the set-ups on Heroku, Cloudinary and ElephantSQL.

+On gitpod we

+* install django
+* create a django project and app
+* set the project to use postgresql and cloudinary
+* deploy the project to django

+Install django and cloudinary

+* pip3 install 'django<4' gunicorn
+* pip3 install dj_database_url==0.5.0 psycopg2
+* pip3 install dj3-cloudinary-storage

+Create the requirements.txt file
+* pip3 freeze --local > requirements.txt

+Start Project
+* django-admin startproject xbasic-promo .

+To create an app for the project
+* python3 manage.py startapp xb-promo

+Add the app to settings.py in the project folder as:

+        INSTALLED_APPS = [
+            ...,
+            'blog'

+Migrate the changes to the database
+* python3 manage.py migrate

+Check that the install worked
+* python3 manage.py runserver

+### Setting-up the Heroku App and the ElephantSQL Database

+* Login to Heroku
+* Click on New for a new app
+* Click create new app
+* Enter a name for app - xbasic-promo
+* Select europe as the area

+* Login to ElephantSQL
+* Create a new instance (tiny turtle) - xbasic-promo-items
+* Set the nearest data centre
+* Review
+* Confirm
+* Copy the database url

+* create an env.py file
+* insert the database link into it import os

+		os.environ["DATABASE_URL"] = "copied url link"
+		os.environ["SECRET_KEY"] = "my_magic_secret_key"
+		os.environ.setdefault('DEBUG', 'True')

+* in settings.py
+		import os
+		import dj_database_url

+		if os.path.isfile("env.py"):
+			import env

+		DEBUG = os.environ.get('DEBUG', False)

+		SECRET_KEY = os.environ.get['SECRET_KEY']

+* Comment out the existing database setting, insert DATABASES = {
+			'default': dj_database.url.parse(os.environ.get('DATABASE_URL'))
+		}

+* Finally establish these settings using python3 manage.py migrate

+You can check that the link to the ElephantSQL database is established by using the BROWSER option on the site for the relevant database. admin tables will have been established.

+* Add the config vars to the heroku site for the application DATABASE_URL    my_database_url
+		SECRET_KEY      my_secret_key
+		PORT			8000

+### Setting the Link to Cloudinary
+* Create an account on cloudinary
+* Go to the dashboard - copy the API environment variable
+* In env.py

+		os.environ["CLOUDINARY_URL"] = "api from cloudinary"

+(remove CLOUDINARY= from the start of the url)
+* Also paste this into heroku in config vars

+		CLOUDINARY_URL
+		DISABLE_COLLECTSTATIC		1

+* To the settings.py file in INSTALLED_APPS above django.contrib.staticfiles, add

+		'cloudinary_storage',

+* And above the app name ('xb-promo')

+		'cloudinary'

+* To set the file access for cloudinary add the following lines to settings.py below STATIC_URL

+		STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'
+		STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]
+		STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')

+* Below this in settings.py

+		MEDIA_URL = '/media/'
+		DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'

+### Setting the Templates Directory

+Like the other notes for settings.py this phase already completed in settings.py

+* In settings.py below BASE_DIR

+		TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')

+* Change the DIRS entry of the TEMPLATES setting

+		'DIRS': [TEMPLATES_DIR],

+### Completing the Heroku Setup

+Note that the following steps are already completed on the github site

+* In settings.py set ALLOWED_HOSTS

+		ALLOWED_HOSTS = ['my-django-blog-project.herokuapp.com', 'localhost']

+* in gitpod, create the following directories on the top level:

+		media
+		static
+		templates

+* Create the Procfile:

+		web: gunicorn codestar.wsgi

+Save the current status

+* Push the changes to the github repository

+		git add .
+		git commit -m "Add initial deployment"
+		git push

+### Deployment

+On the heroku site for the application

+* Click deploy
+* Choose Github
+* Select the repository
+* Connect
+* Deploy Branch

+* Click View to check the page

+If this fails to load as far as the python code page, you can check the logs by logging into the heroku CLI on gitpod
+		heroku login -i

+To get the authentication password for this, go to your heroku site and click the user icon on the top right.
+* Select Account Settings
+* Scroll to API Key
+* Click reveal and then copy it
+* Paste it into the CLI login prompt for password

+To get the logs:
+		heroku logs --app=my_heroku_app_name --tail

 ## Systems Tests